Clinical Problem Versus Research Problem

 Clinical problems often inform research problems but they are not synonymous.
 Clinical problems relate to the day-to-day work that one does.
 For instance, a teacher who has several students with reading difficulties without a clear plan to assist them is a clinical problem.

-A research problem is a statement that describes an important area that needs to be addressed but has not been sufficiently investigated and understood by the scholarly literature.
+A research problem is a statement (AKA problem statement) that describes an important area that needs to be addressed but has not been sufficiently investigated and understood by the scholarly literature.
 In other words, researchers have not clarified the particular problem through adequate empirical study.
 Research problems include areas that have any of the following characteristics (not limited to these):